 The season’s upon us, it’s that time of year.
 With an abundance of rich food, there’s plenty to fear.
 You don’t have to have a Blue Christmas, though.
 You can still indulge yourself without losing sight of your health goals.

 Sweet treats and rich meals can feel like landmines for health-conscious people, yet no one wants to feel deprived during the happiest season of all.
 For some there is often one meal, which is no big deal.
 Others have very large families, which means many meals that happen throughout the end of the year.
 No need to fear—there are sensible ways to navigate this territory.

-1. Eat what you love, leave what you like.
+Eat what you love, leave what you like.

-2. Leave the guilt.
+Leave the guilt.

 Give yourself permission to enjoy the indulgence guilt-free, and then remember to get back on track with your normal eating routine the very next day.
 As I have written before, 20 minutes of eating isn’t going to cancel out the rest of the year of training hard and eating clean.
-Your body requires calories to burn calories.
+Your body does still require calories to burn calories.

-4. Don’t be fooled by the “health halo.”
+Don’t be fooled by the “health halo.”

-5. It’s ok to tell people “no.”
+It’s ok to tell people “no.”

 Whether it’s Grandma’s caramel cake or your best friend’s first attempt at a holiday roast, often you may feel forced to eat certain foods simply because people keep offering them to you.
 Put on a genuine smile, politely decline, and then offer a compliment.
 Make this a positive situation instead of letting it increase tension from others’ good intentions.

 Don’t add more stress to an already stressful season.
 Take control of the situation and live!